 This hair type is the coarsest of all the type 3s and has a lot of volume.
 You can easily identify it by its corkscrew curls, which are about the width of a pencil.
 Need an example?
 Singer Kelis and Game of Thrones actress Nathalie Emmanuel are the poster girls for this category.

 Editor’s tip: Want to wake up to the best curls ever?
 Just apply the VO5 Overnight Curl Cream to your hair before you sleep and that’s it!
-This frizz-defying product is the perfect thing to add to your daily curl routine.
+This anti-frizz formula is the perfect thing to add to your daily curl routine.

 Type 4 Hair

-This hair type ranges from coily to kinky and is also the most fragile – so be gentle!
+This hair type ranges from coily to kinky and is also the most fragile due to its unique structure.